Horacjusz/AVS_TASK/README.md

 ---

-## Worth noting
+## Worth Noting

-- Entirety of project is easily portable to most embedded platforms, due to built-in mockups of most of the problematic embedded functions
+- The entire project is easily portable to most embedded platforms, thanks to built-in mockups of otherwise problematic standard functions.
-- Program is scalable to allow any number of roads, as long as they're specified in file `common.h`
+- The program is scalable — it supports any number of roads, as long as they are listed in `common.h`.
-- Also all vehicles are able to turn on their roads to go back from where they came.
+- Vehicles are allowed to turn back to the road they came from (e.g., north → north), enabling flexible routing.

 ---